Unit 6 - Practice Quiz

 commonly used phrasal verbs Easy

-B. take out
+B. take in

-C. take up
+C. take off

-D. take in
+D. take out

 21 The detective promised to look into the mysterious disappearance of the documents.
 What does look into mean in this context?